gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/9/style.css}}
 ```

-Voilà, the arrow is replaced with the one we selected ourselves.
+Voilà, the arrow is replaced with the icon we selected ourselves.

 <div style="text-align:center"><img src="img/css_9.png"/></div>

+>In the screenshot you see that the icon we chose corresponds to three parallel lines on my system.
+>However, on a different system this icon might look different or not exist at all.
+>This is why it is recommended to embed the icons you use.
+>We will learn how to do this in a follow-up chapter.

 ## Exported Colors

 Now that we know how to use CSS, it is time to update our To-Do app a bit.
 Before, the individual tasks were a bit hard to distinguish.
+It would be nice if the todo rows would be surrounded by borders.
-Let us change that!
+Let us add that!

-First, we will add the style class `todo_row` to our `TodoRow`.
+The class `TodoRow` inherits from `gtk::Box`, so we could just match for the node `box`.
+However, if we create a custom widget we might as well give it its own CSS name.
+Keep in mind, that this is not the same as when we gave a specific instance of a widget a name.
+When calling [`set_css_name` ](../docs/gtk4/subclass/widget/trait.WidgetClassSubclassExt.html#method.set_css_name) we change the name of the CSS node of a widget.
+In our case, the widget `TodoRow` now corresponds to the node `todo_row`.

 <span class="filename">Filename: listings/todo_app/3/todo_row/imp.rs</span>